Community School

 Vision & Orientation & Mobility Services

-Deafblind Services
+Deafblind Accommodations

 Adapted Physical Education (Group)

-Extensive Community Based Instruction & Vocational Development
+Community Based Instruction & Vocational Development

-Assistive technology
+Assistive Technology

 Equipment clinics with a variety of vendors including: wheelchair repair, splinting, equipment evaluation & trial